 Simplified Method for Calculating ITCs and ITRs

-Small businesses and eligible public service bodies may use a simplified method for calculating input tax credits (ITCs) and input tax refunds (ITRs).
+Small businesses and eligible public service bodies (PSBs) can use a simplified method for calculating input tax credits (ITCs) and input tax refunds (ITRs).
 This method does not affect the procedures for charging, collecting or reporting GST and QST.

-The main advantage of using the simplified method is that you do not have to calculate the exact amount of the expense and taxes for each invoice.
-Instead, you take into account only the amount of your taxable purchases (excluding zero-rated purchases) for which you may claim ITCs and ITRs can be claimed must be taken into account.
+The main advantage of using the simplified method is that the exact amount of the taxes for each invoice or supporting document does not have to be calculated.
+Only the amount of taxable purchases (including GST and QST) for which ITCs and ITRs can be claimed must be taken into account.

 To use the simplified method for a given fiscal year, small businesses and public service bodies must meet all of the following requirements:

-- Your total annual taxable supplies (including supplies by associates) made worldwide for the previous fiscal year must not exceed $1 million.
-Do not include GST or QST, supplies of financial services, or sales of real property or goodwill in calculating total sales.
+- Their taxable sales (including sales by associates) made worldwide for the previous fiscal year do not exceed $1 million (not including GST and QST).
+Sales of financial services, real property and goodwill are not included in calculating total sales.

-- If you start using the method in a quarter that is not the first quarter of your fiscal year, your total taxable supplies for the previous quarter(s) of the current fiscal year must not exceed $1 million.
-Do not include GST or QST.
+- If they start using the method in a quarter that is not the first quarter of their fiscal year, their total taxable sales for the previous quarter(s) of the current fiscal year do not exceed $1 million (not including GST and QST) under the GST and QST systems.

-- Your business or organization must not be a listed financial institution, such as a bank, an insurer or a trust.
+- They are not a listed financial institution, such as a bank or an insurer.

-- If you manage an eligible public service body, you must expect that your total taxable purchases (excluding zero-rated purchases) for the current fiscal year will not exceed $4 million, including GST and QST) under the GST and QST systems.
+- In the case of PSBs, they must expect that their total taxable purchases (excluding zero-rated purchases) made in the current fiscal year will not exceed $4 million (including GST and QST) under the GST and QST systems.